Alfredton

 In terms of cultural diversity, Alfredton records figures broadly comparable to the national average, as found in AreaSearch's assessment of a number of language and cultural background related metrics

-Alfredton's population was found to be similar to the broader regional average in terms of cultural diversity, with 84.0% born in Australia, 89.7% being citizens, and 86.9% speaking English only at home.
-Christianity was the predominant religion in Alfredton, comprising 46.4% of its population.
-However, Hinduism was notably overrepresented, making up 2.9% compared to the regional average of 1.2%.
+Alfredton's population composition aligns with the broader regional average in terms of cultural diversity, with 84.0% born in Australia, 89.7% being citizens, and 86.9% speaking English only at home.
+Christianity is the predominant religion in Alfredton, accounting for 46.4% of its population.
+The most notable overrepresentation is Hinduism, comprising 2.9% compared to the regional average of 0.7%.

 Frequently Asked Questions - Diversity